An Integrated Photon-Pair Source with Monolithic Piezoelectric Frequency Tunability: Results

-Finally, to measure the response of the microresonator-locking system (schematic in Figure \ref{fig:powerratiosnorm} a)) to noise, an external noise process was introduced to the system by applying a linear frequency sweep to the laser current, with part of the output from the microresonator monitored by a photodiode connected to an oscilloscope.
+Finally, to measure the response of the microresonator-locking system (schematic in Figure \ref{fig:powerratiosnorm} a)) to noise, an external noise process was introduced to the system by applying a linear frequency sweep to the laser current, with part of the output from the microresonator monitored by a photodiode.
 Figure \ref{fig:noisecomparison} a) shows the measured spectral power from the FFT of the photodiode signal for the unlocked (black) and locked (blue) systems with a noise sweep from \SI{1}{Hz} to \SI{1}{kHz} (a Gaussian filter was applied to the data to better resolve the characteristics).
-Overall, the intensity noise is suppressed by a factor of almost \SI{10}{dBm} in this region.
+Overall, the intensity noise is suppressed by a factor of $\sim$\SI{8}{dB} in this region.
 However, there are also several noise spikes which are suppressed by a factor well in excess of this.
-By driving the system with increasingly higher noise frequencies, this allowed an estimation of the bandwidth of the entire locking circuit (an amalgamation of the response of the microresonator AlN layer, and electronic circuitry) to be made.
+By driving the system with increasingly higher noise frequencies, this allowed an estimation of the bandwidth of the entire locking circuit (an amalgamation of the response of the microresonator AlN layer and the electronic circuitry) to be made.
 By looking for the point at which the unlocked and locked spectral powers overlap, so the noise bandwidth that the entire circuit can suppress can be estimated.
 Figure \ref{fig:noisecomparison} b) shows three graphs around this point of interest: The upper plot shows the noise regime from \SI{99.5}{kHz} to \SI{100.5}{kHz}, where the locked circuit still gives slight suppression of the noise compared to the unlocked circuit.
 The middle plot shows the regime from \SI{103.5}{kHz} to \SI{105.5}{kHz}, where the two circuits are the same.
 The bottom plot shows the regime from \SI{107}{kHz} to \SI{108}{kHz}, where the locked case actually has a higher noise level than the unlocked case.
 From this, the locking bandwidth can be estimated to be on the order of \SI{100}{kHz}.
-This is a vast improvement on those schemes which use the thermal response of the chip for stabilisation, which typically only reach bandwidths on the order of tens of Hertzs \cite{Padmaraju:2014,Zhu:2014,Zektzer:2016}.
+This is a vast improvement on those schemes which use the thermal response of the chip for stabilization, with previous reports only reaching bandwidths on the order of tens of Hertz \cite{Padmaraju:2014,Zhu:2014,Zektzer:2016}.